soufi/keycloak-terraform/README.md

-# CSGO TERRAFORM
+# Jenkins TERRAFORM

-The formation deploys Jenkins on docker-compose.
+The formation deploys Jenkins (1 Node) using docker-compose on a VM.

 ## Install